diaodiallo/forum_notifications_subscription/README.md

 CONFIGURATION
 -------------

- * The module has a configuration form where we customize subscription buttons, email messages and Ckeditor mentions integration.
+ * The module has a configuration form where we customize subscription buttons and email messages.
- You can fid it at /admin/config/forum_notifications_subscription
+ You can find it at /admin/config/forum_notifications_subscription
- * Show the "Subscription link" field (forum_notifications_subscription) to the view mode you are using to display forums and forum topics.
+ * Enable the "Subscription link" field (forum_notifications_subscription) to the view mode you are using to display forums and forum topics.
    You can also use this field in twig templates like {{ content.forum_notifications_subscription }}.
- * Optional: Enable CKEDITOR_mentions and configure it.

 MAINTAINERS
 -----------